SanderSass/musicapplcationrestapi/readme.md

 ## Set up the local API
 1. Download and install latest Xampp.
-2. Open phpMyAdmin by clicking **Admin** under MySQL module, then import the sql file that is located in 'musicapplcationrestapi' project
+2. Open phpMyAdmin by clicking **Admin** under MySQL module on Xampp dashboard, then import the sql file that is located in 'musicapplcationrestapi' project
 3. Then run **start** Apache and MySQL Module on Xampp dashboard.
 4. Open the API project 'musicapplcationrestapi' in Visual Studio Code.
-5. Open terminal and run: 'npm start'
+5. Open terminal and run: "npm start"
-6. if some modules are missed in project, then in terminal run: 'npm install <moduleName> --save'.
+6. if some modules are missed in the project, then in the terminal run: "npm install **moduleName** --save".
 And **moduleName** replace with missing module that is stated in terminal as a error.
-7. Then run again in terminal: 'npm start'
+7. Then run again in terminal: "npm start"

 ## Testing the API in Postman
 1. Make sure the Authorization type is setted as a 'No auth'.